kmpf/uap/doc/source/extension.rst

 * Always use ``os.path.join(...)`` when you handle paths.
 * Use bash commands like ``mkfifo`` over python library equivalents like ``os.mkfifo()``
+* If you need to decide between possible ways to implement a step, stcik to the more flexibel (often more configuration extensive one).
+  You don't know what other user might need, so let them decide.

 Add the new step to your configuration
 --------------------------------------